E-commerce

 Interpretation, consent

-UX prioritization, journeys
+UX prioritization, journey

 Nielsen Norman Group, When to Use Which UX Research Methods